Espresso as a Lottery Ticket

 Validate Yourself With the Barista

-The barista is making hundreds of drinks a day and most of their customers will happily accept defects without complaining.
+The barista makes hundreds of drinks daily, and most customers happily accept defects without complaining.
 How do you validate yourself?
 Ask a question that lets them know you are an espresso aficionado.
 Some examples you can use:

-- Someone at [name a respected coffee place nearby] told me the espresso here was excellent.
+4. Someone at [name a respected coffee place nearby] told me the espresso was excellent.

-Another trick I recently started doing is if I know I am going to a new coffee shop or if I am in a new city I wear one of my coffee roaster t-shirts.
-At this time I have three shirts of quality coffee roasters.
+Another trick I recently started doing is if I know I am going to a new coffee shop or if I am in a new city, I wear one of my coffee roaster t-shirts.
+At this time, I have three shirts from quality coffee roasters.
 This is another signal to the barista that I take coffee seriously.
-It will often trigger a conversation about that roaster, which is a great thing because it gives me a chance to distinguish myself as a customer who cares deeply about quality.
+It will often trigger a conversation about that roaster, which is great because it allows me to distinguish myself as a customer who cares deeply about quality.
 I’ve even gotten free drinks using this trick.

-I’ve used these tricks in places I’ve never been to before and gotten excellent espresso shots.
+I’ve used these tricks in places I’ve never been and gotten excellent espresso shots.
 I’ve watched baristas pour defective shots into lattes ordered by people behind me in line until the shot was just right.
-Then when the pull is just perfect, that espresso is handed to me.
+Then, when the pull is just perfect, that espresso is handed to me.
 Score!
 Another winning ticket in the espresso lottery.

 Resources